AndrewDurrant/open-mic-api/NOTES.md

 3- sort by rating high to low **DONE**

-4- Best Rated displays "create account" button for unauth

-5- My Videos displays "share video link" button for unauth
+4- My Videos displays "share video link" button for unauth

-6- Upload Video nav link and Upload Video page **DONE**
+5- Upload Video nav link and Upload Video page **DONE**

-7- My Videos displays title and description as editable boxes for auth
+6- My Videos displays title and description as editable boxes for auth

-8- My Videos displays "update" & "delete" buttons on video card for auth
+7- My Videos displays "update" & "delete" buttons on video card for auth

-9- create Page Not Found Route/component
+8- create Page Not Found Route/component **DONE**

 **QUESTIONS FOR TA**
 - Do I need to implement Xss?